Saebyuckbaan/demo-mockup/Home.md

 From databases navigate to delpgibetadb.
 Please note that you should use (and only have access to) the tables found in 'cogs121_16_raw' and 'cogs121_16_integrated' schema.

-Each schema contains tables which can be used when creating queries.
-Also it contains such important information as type information of table's columns.

 ### Connecting to DELPHI database using the Boilerplate

 1. Now access the DELPHI database using the [boilerplate]() provided.
 Since you just went over AJAX requests, this is a logical next step.